chrismabon/chrismabon.github.io/projects.md

 ---
 title: Projects
-description: Various activities of mine
+description: 'Various activities'
 ---

 <br>

->> "The package system was not designed to manage software.
+> "The package system was not designed to manage software.
 It was designed to facilitate collaboration."
->>
+>
->> -Ian Murdock
+> -Ian Murdock

 ---